rcarrata/devsecops-demo/README.md

 IMPORTANT: this is a working progress, be aware that some parts could not work as expected.
 PR are welcome :)

+NOTE: you want to test the full end2end install using Ansible?
+Check out the [develop branch](https://github.com/rcarrata/devsecops-demo/tree/develop)!

 ## Credentials & Resources

 Check the resources deployed for this demo with: